top of page

 7. Optionally add in zha cai and stir fry 1-2 minutes.

-8. Add in the noodles followed by the pad thai sauce.
+8. Add in the noodles followed by the pad Thai sauce.
 Increase heat to high and stir vigorously until fully incorporated.

 9. Reduce heat to medium-high.
 Push noodles to one side, add in beaten eggs and let cook for 30 seconds before scrambling.